The Mummy

 Review

 Unlike its previous interpretations, it is an overblown and misguided attempt to re-embrace the titular character's origins and supernatural themes.
-Audiences weren't interested in the new revitalisation of an iconic monster that was less mummified and gender-swapped.
-The story gets too wrapped in exposition.
+Audiences had no interest in a revival of an iconic monster less mummified and gender-swapped.
+The story becomes too wrapped up in exposition.
 Some plot points got unnecessarily added to the beginning of Universal's newly rejuvenated universe of scary monsters.

 The aging star Tom Cruise should be ashamed for starring in this unrelenting big-budgeted picture.
 He is not to blame for his career setback, though he took the fall when it should have been the writer/director Alex Kurtzman's.
 He still has a touch of charisma left from his middle-aged looks, but not enough to save a remake beyond worth saving.
-Russell Crowe was in the supporting cast as the mysterious Dr. Jekyll as the character gets borrowed from a classic novel.
+Russell Crowe was in the supporting cast as the mysterious Dr. Jekyll, a character borrowed from a classic novel.
 Sofia Boutella delights in her acting playfulness with sheer fright and seduction as Ahnamet, the undead Princess of Egypt.

 THE MUMMY has a few scares to terrify the moviegoers but not enough to thrill them into this forgettable monster mash.
 I advise viewers who may or may not have seen the classic 1932 movie or the campy fun of the 1999 remake to see this film for one time and not bother to rewatch it.
 Otherwise, if you are looking for a good monster movie, rewatch The Mummy trilogy instead.